 If your property is in an area shown on FEMA’s flood maps, you are at high risk for flooding during a 1 percent flood event, or a flood that has a 1 percent chance of occurring in any given year.
 While the chances may seem slim, the real odds of a 1 percent flood are greater than one in four during the term of a 30-year mortgage.

-To check whether your house is in a FEMA designated flood zone, enter your address on the FEMA Flood Map Service Center at the following link: https://msc.fema.gov/portal
+Check whether your house is in a FEMA designated flood zone: https://msc.fema.gov/portal

 View the brief video below to understand the results of your search on the FEMA Map Service Center.